Schedule Webhooks from Next.js

 npx posthook listen --forward http://localhost:3000

 The CLI connects via WebSocket and forwards each delivery as an HTTP POST to your local server with the same headers and payload as production.
-It automatically accepts or fails hooks based on your handler’s response status (2xx = accept, anything else = fail and retry).
-Schedule hooks normally from your app — they arrive at your local endpoint.
+Your handler’s response determines the outcome: 200 means delivered, 202 starts an async hook flow, and anything else triggers a retry.
+Retries work the same way as in production, with the same backoff and attempt limits.

 Timezone-aware scheduling